 Skin type V: Dark type

-People with this skin type always have dark skin, often with a grey undertone.
+People with this skin type always have dark skin, often with a gray undertone.
 They have dark eyes and black hair.
 Freckles do not appear on this skin type and the skin tans quickly. ( Self-protection time: approx. 60 min)

 Skin type VI: Black type